Installing the Solidity Compiler¶

 Solidity versions follow semantic versioning and in addition to releases, nightly development builds are also made available.
 The nightly builds are not guaranteed to be working and despite best efforts they might contain undocumented and/or broken changes.
 We recommend using the latest release.
 Package installers below will use the latest release.

-If you just want to try Solidity for small contracts, you can try Remix which does not need any installation.
-If you want to use it without connection to the Internet, you can go to https://github.com/ethereum/browser-solidity/tree/gh-pages and download the .ZIP file as explained on that page.
+Access Remix online, you don’t need to install anything.
+If you want to use it without connection to the Internet, go to https://github.com/ethereum/browser-solidity/tree/gh-pages and download the .ZIP file as explained on that page.

 npm / Node.js¶